Carpal Tunnel Surgery, London

 It is carried out under local anaesthetic and involves a small incision into the wrist area to relieve the pressure on the nerve.
 This often creates immediate relief in the symptoms.

-Cosmedics Skin Clinics offer carpal tunnel treatment as simple ‘walk in, walk out’ day case procedure.
-There is no need for an overnight stay or lengthy recovery.
+Cosmedics Skin Clinics offer carpal tunnel treatment as simple ‘walk-in, walk out’ day case procedure.
+There is no need for an overnight stay or a lengthy recovery.

 We are now offering this procedure for private patients in our London Harley Street clinic.